Quantitative Methodology

 - Singapore Energy Market Authority (EMA) — Singapore Energy Statistics (ema.gov.sg).

-- Tenaga Nasional Berhad — Malaysia national grid factor (tnb.com.my).
+- Energy Commission / Suruhanjaya Tenaga — Peninsular Malaysia main grid factor (st.gov.my).

 - IFRS Foundation — ISSB S2 Climate-related Disclosures (ifrs.org).